Integrating the End of Life

 Why It Matters

-Part of our role on someone’s team is to encourage their understanding of care options, promote shared and informed decision-making with their care providers, and more peacefully and compassionately approach death.
+In the case of physiological dying, part of our role on someone’s team is to encourage their understanding of care options, promote shared and informed decision-making with their care providers, and more peacefully and compassionately approach death.

 Because Death Doulas typically work in the communities they also live in, they are able to help families navigate how to honor their loved one’s wishes within the realities of financial circumstances, legal limitations, and access to community resources.